fkh090/SOC3Lite/README.md

 6. Click **Apps** -> **Manage your apps** -> **Import app**.
 7. Upload your `soc-copilot.zip`.

 ---

 ## 🚀 Usage
 Once installed in Teams, simply start a chat with the bot and type `sentinel` to see your latest incidents!

+## ⚖️ License

+**© 2025 Farhad Khankishiyev **.

+All rights reserved.
+The source code in this repository is for educational and portfolio viewing purposes only.
+**No part of this code may be used, modified, or distributed without explicit written permission from the author.**